 6.5.
-Warning and Activation Test with a Moving Vehicle Target
+Warning and Activation Test with a Moving Vehicle Target and the subject vehicles, but at speeds not beyond the range specified in paragraph 5.2.1.3.:

 The subject vehicle and the moving target shall travel in a straight line, in the same direction, for at least two seconds prior to the functional part of the test. with a subject vehicle to target centreline offset of not more than 0.2m.